 It could get tiresome including all the boilerplate code on every image of our site.
 As an

-alternative, you might consider wrapping up some of the functionality into a component.
-There is
+alternative, you might consider wrapping up some functionality into a component.
+There is an

 Image component which does exactly this in